exadel-inc/esl/README.md

 ESL alone.
 Our web UI components library is high-quality, so the only thing you’ll have to focus on is applying styles to meet your project needs.

-ESL is based solely on Web API and ECMAScript 6 features, which let our web UI components library well across all modern browsers such as Firefox, Chrome, Safari, Opera, and Edge.
+ESL is based solely on Web API and ECMAScript 6 features, which let our web UI components library work well across all modern browsers such as Firefox, Chrome, Safari, Opera, and Edge.
 ESL can also work on IE11 when the whole list of polyfills is provided (see [Browser support & Polyfills](https://github.com/exadel-inc/esl/blob/HEAD/docs/BROWSER_SUPPORT.md) for more details)